Last Updated on June 22, 2021 by Maggie Sutton

 Ultimate Moving Checklist for ONE MONTH Before Moving Day

-- Begin fixing minor home or apartment repairs – May mean the difference in getting your deposit back and that money can be helpful after moving.
+- Begin fixing minor home or apartment repairs – this could mean the difference in getting your deposit back or not.
+That money can be helpful after moving.

 - Label moving boxes for each room – Remember to mark “fragile” boxes.

-- When disassembling furniture, place all hardware in labeled baggies.
+- When disassembling furniture, place all hardware in labeled baggies to easily reassemble later.

-- Get change of address cards from local post office or do it online.
+- Get change of address cards from local post office or use the U.S. Postal Service online.

 - Gather infrequently used/worn socks, t-shirts, towels and linens to wrap dishes and other fragile houseware items for packing.

-- If you’re moving long distance, get your car(s) serviced.
+- If you’re moving long distance, make sure to have a mechanic or dealership look at your vehicles.

 - Confirm whether your moving truck will need a permit to park on moving day.